suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# If we could somehow dynamically change content.
+# If we could somehow dynamically change the content.

 Time to make our page reactive by adding in JavaScript that interacts with the browser's content

 ---

-# JavaScript when run in the browser has access to the DOM (Document Object Model)
+# JavaScript, when run in the browser, has access to the DOM (Document Object Model)

 Remember that `Elements` view in the web developer's tool?

 That isn't our `index.html` file!
-Its the browser's interpretation of the content into a nested set of _objects_ the browser uses to _render_ our page.
+The browser's interpretation of the content into a nested set of _objects_ the browser uses to _render_ our page.

 ---

 # But wait!
 We know how to use `objects` in JavaScript!

-If we had a way to get access to those _live_ objects in our code we could adjust them.
+If we had a way to access those _live_ objects in our code, we could adjust them.

 If we can adjust them, the browser would show us the updated view!